JordanDanielWest/Zero-Day-Ransomware-PwnCrypt-Outbreak/README.md

 ### 2. Searched the `DeviceProcessEvents` Table

 I next checked the DeviceProcessEvents table in order to determin how the files were encrypted.
-I found evidence of cmd execution of powershell running -ExecutionPollicy Bypass to avoid execution restrictions.
+I found evidence of manual `cmd.exe` of powershell running -ExecutionPollicy Bypass to avoid execution restrictions from the `ds9-cisco` account.

 **Query used to locate event:**